justinhartman/Webserver-Error-Pages/README.md

 These Apache Error Pages project is a drop-in replacement of beautifully designed, user-friendly Apache 2 error pages.
 If you're tired of having _boring_ Apache error pages displayed to users then these might just be the solution for you.

+As of Version 2.0.0 there is now additional support for Nginx, Microsoft IIS and other webservers.
+Installation instructions are similar to Apache 2 and more details are contained below.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=2 depthTo=6 orderedList=false} -->

 <!-- code_chunk_output -->